“It’s never too late change old habits.” Florence Griffith Joyner

 You’ll thank me one cold January morning as you slather it onto toast and bite into sunshine and spice.

-When I can, I try to remember to write at least the year on top of the jar lid, if not the contents.
+, I try to remember to write at least the year on top of the jar lid, if not the contents.
 I hate putting labels on jars because they are such a pain to get off the jars, then I remembered that I had bought these Avery Labels #22828 a while back and realized they are the same size as canning lids.

 Voila!
 The perfect labels for canning, because they fit on lids, they are waterproof and it is so easy to print out exactly what you need.